makerdao/optimism-dai-bridge/README.md

 ### Closing bridge

 After deploying a new bridge you might consider closing the old one.
-Procedure is slightly complicated due to async messages like `finalizeDeposit` and `finalizeWithdraw` that can be in progress.
+The procedure is slightly complicated due to async messages like `finalizeDeposit` and `finalizeWithdraw` that can be in progress.

 An owner calls `L2Gateway.close()` and `L1Gateway.close()` so no new async messages can be sent to the other part of the